AeroCarb Frequently Asked Questions

 11. Lower Maintenance and Less Prone to Clogging:

-Due to its minimal part count and simple design, the AeroCarb represents a quantum leap in reduced maintenance compared to the Bing Carb.
-Also due to the AeroCarb's clean, straight-through fuel orifice and as long as standard aircraft fuel filtration is used, fuel clogging due to debris or water in the fuel system are non-existent.
+Due to its minimal part count and simple design, the AeroInjector represents a quantum leap in reduced maintenance compared to the Bing Carb.
+Also due to the AeroInjector's clean, straight-through fuel orifice and as long as standard aircraft fuel filtration is used, fuel clogging due to debris or water in the fuel system are non-existent.

 12. Weight Savings:

-The AeroCarb itself weighs just over one pound less than the Bing Carb.
+The AeroInjector itself weighs just over one pound, nine ounces less than the Bing Carb.
 There is additional weight savings in the simpler installation of approx 3 or 4 lbs with the deletion of the fuel pump (for those aircraft that can use gravity feed), carb heat box, and associated scat hose and clamps.

-The AeroCarb has emerged as the preferred choice for a wide range of engine types.
-Hundreds of AeroCarbs are currently being flown on Continentals, Lycomings, VW's, Subaru's, Corvairs, and virtually every other aircraft powerplant under 160 hp.
-The AeroCarb is for those who love simplicity and want to maximize the performance of their engine.
+The AeroInjector has emerged as the preferred choice for a wide range of engine types.
+Hundreds of AeroCarb/AeroInjectors are currently being flown on Continentals, Lycomings, VW's, Subaru's, Corvairs, and virtually every other aircraft powerplant under 160 hp (30-125 hp engines currently served by the AeroInjector line).
+The AeroInjector is for those who love simplicity and want to maximize the performance of their engine.

 There is an excellent article on this subject: "The $35 Hamburger" by Kerry Fores (Fuel Burn on the AeroCarb-equipped 3300 Jabiru)

-How does the use of the AeroCarb affect my Jabiru Engine Warranty?
+How does the use of the AeroInjector affect my Jabiru Engine Warranty?

-To date, there has not been any concern expressed by the Jabiru Engine Factory or any of the Jabiru Dealers Worldwide in using the AeroCarb to unleash the potential of your engine.
-To our knowledge, they have honored all engine warranty issues brought to their attention regardless of AeroCarb use.
-That said, if you "cook" your Jabiru Engine using an AeroCarb because you weren't monitoring temperatures or didn't have your Carb tuned properly, then you will be paying for the repairs to your engine.
-Follow the detailed instructions in your AeroCarb Owners Manual and you will have one of the coolest running Jabiru engines, with better fuel economy to boot.
+Sonex Aircraft knows of no instance where a warranty claim has been denied because an AeroInjector has been fitted.
+To our knowledge, they have honored all engine warranty issues brought to their attention regardless of AeroInjector use.
+That said, if you "cook" your Jabiru Engine using an AeroInjector because you weren't monitoring temperatures or didn't have your AeroInjector tuned properly, then you will be paying for the repairs to your engine.
+Follow the detailed instructions in your AeroInjector Owners Manual and your Jabiru engine will have better performance, will run cool, and will burn less fuel, virtually eliminating carburetor maintenance to boot.

 The Bing Carb has been flying on Jabiru Engines all over the world for years.
-Why are you trying to reinvent the wheel by going to an AeroCarb?
+Why are you trying to reinvent the wheel by going to an AeroInjector?